junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 It's like the judgement day, and mankind is waiting for their judgement.

-Dean's hands hold the blade so tight that it shakes and edges forward, piercing through his thin tunic, leaning onto his bare chest against his heart.
+Dean's eyes burn with dryness for staring too long without blink.
 He doesn't notice it.

-John pulls Castiel back, throwing him back onto the floor.
+John pulls Castiel back, throwing him back onto the floor before him.
 "Fine," he snaps.

-The air starts flowing in the room again.
+"Suit yourself.
+Kill him, then."

 Dean's shoulders slump.
-He throws himself over to the angel, patting his cheeks.
-"Cas, Cas, you okay?"
+He drops the blade, throws himself over to the angel, holding his shoulders, shaking slightly.

-Castiel nods faintly.

-The burned feathers fall from his wings, piling on the ground.
+More burned feathers fall from his wings, piling on the ground.
+The angel's face is more pale than ever, blood streaming from the corner of his mouth, eyes glassy, breathing shallowly, barely but still alive.

+Dean cradles his body in his arms, like holding a fragile thing.

+John kicks the blade so it slides next to his hands.
+"What are you still waiting for?
+Go ahead, finish it."

+Dean takes a deep breath, looking up.
+"It would be too easy for him to just die like this.
+I'm not done with torturing him yet.
+He should feel more pain, for everything he put me through."

+He glances between John and Martin, focusing on John, "We should take him home, so I can continue the punishment."

+John and Martin exchange a look.

+"No," Martin protests.
+"He's my property!"

+John turns to him.
+"My boy has a point, it's blood debt, he should be the one to decide his fate.
+Besides, you don't *own* him.
+He came to the city, he's all of ours."

+Martin scowls at him, shifting between John and Dean, eyes lingering on the bare angel.
+"Fine," he grits out at last.

+John regards the enslaving set.
+"Mind if we take the cuffs and those things, too?
+It could come handy."

+Martin glares at him harder, answering bitterly, "Sure."
+He stomps out.

+Dean wraps Cas in his robe, and carries him home in his arms.

+They don't have a cellar like those rich people's houses, nor a spare room.

+"I'll just lock him in my room, then," Dean says, carrying Cas into his room before John can say anything.

+He takes the cuffs and blade from his father, then locks the door.

 <br>

-###### [TBA]

 #### draft notes

-> John comes to take Dean home, Dean doesn't want to leave Cas behind, argues blood for blood, he should be the one to decide how to punish Cas bc he's hurt by him.
->
-> John discuss/trade with neighbor, takes enslaved Cas home with them, throw him into the cellar/dungeon/spare room, give Dean knife and let him go in there alone, silently suggested he can do anything to Cas like the way everyone does, violate him then kill him, that's all okay, only need to let John know once Dean's done (John thinks that's why Dean insists to have him)
->
-> Cas actually thinks Dean is going to punish/torture/hurt/kill him, still doesn't protest and thinks he deserves it. very broken in just one week

 ~~John comes back find out Dean's wounded by Cas, super pissed at Cas, hurt/torture him more, almost kill him.~~

-Dean pleads for Cas, manages to take him home
+~~Dean pleads for Cas, manages to take him home~~

 Dean heartbroken, think Cas is hurt more bc of him, self-blame